 - Gloves – The best gloves for shooting winter landscapes must allow you easy access to all the buttons and dials.
 Working your camera with mittens is next to impossible.
-My favourite option is using a pair of fingerless gloves with a mitten cover.
+My favorite option is using a pair of fingerless gloves with a mitten cover.

 - A small towel – If there’s snow falling, your camera is going to get wet.
 Bring a dry towel to wipe off the front of the lens.

 - Other accessories – Filters like a polarizer or neutral density filter are also helpful.
 Polarizers will make the sky appear blue, while neutral density filters allow for long exposures.

 8. Plan Ahead